-Ex-official guilty of misconduct over air services companies' applications
+Ex-official jailed for misconduct over air services companies' applications

-A then Deputy Secretary of a government bureau, charged by the ICAC, was today (August 14) convicted at the District Court of misconduct in public office over applications, including that of air traffic rights, made by helicopter and fixed-wing aircraft services companies.
+A then Deputy Secretary of a government bureau, charged by the ICAC, was today (September 12) sentenced to nine months' imprisonment at the District Court for misconduct in public office over applications, including that of air traffic rights, made by helicopter and fixed-wing aircraft services companies.

-Wilson Fung Wing-yip, 55, then Deputy Secretary for Economic Development and Labour, was found guilty of one count of misconduct in public office, contrary to Common Law.
+Wilson Fung Wing-yip, 56, then Deputy Secretary for Economic Development and Labour, was earlier found guilty of one count of misconduct in public office, contrary to Common Law.